 What to expect and how you'll make an impact

-Young people in at-risk communities and at juvenile rehabilitation centres in Cartagena need good role models, social education and positive ways to burn energy.
+Young people in at-risk communities and at juvenile rehabilitation centers in Cartagena need good role models, social education and positive ways to burn energy.
 Sports Development projects can help fulfill these needs with local and international volunteers providing strong mentorship, support and direction while teaching, coaching and running a variety of sports, games and activities.

-As a Sports Development volunteer in Cartagena, you’ll be organising and running games after school each day.
+As a Sports Development volunteer in Cartagena, you’ll be organizing and running games after school each day.
 You’ll enable vulnerable children and youth to develop teamwork, sportsmanship and skills in their preferred sports as well as teaching them new sports and games you know from home.

 Sports volunteering duties vary but usually include: